nipreps/fmriprep-rodents/docs/faq.rst

 If you know what are the templates you are planning to use, you could prefetch them using the Python client.
-In addition to the output-spaces that you specify, fmriprep will use 'MNI152NLin2009cAsym', 'MNI152NLin6Asym' and 'OASIS30ANTs' templates, that also need to be prefetched.
+In addition to the output-spaces that you specify, fmriprep will use 'MNI152NLin2009cAsym' and 'OASIS30ANTs' templates,
+(as well as 'MNI152NLin6Asym' if `--cifti-output` or `--use-aroma` is specified), that also need to be prefetched.
 To do so, follow the next steps.

   1. By default, a mirror of *TemplateFlow* to store the resources will be